kayteh/save.gg/docs/FileServices.md

 # File Services

 Since we have to deal with files, lots of thought has to go into dealing with them.

-## Primary: "The Black Hole"

-**System:** Infinit Storage

-This side is what we serve actual save packs with.
-Everything here is an XZipped file or tarball.
-For backing this, use the best tools for the job, and do not rely on one single service.
-If S3 and GCS are the best, use them.
-This system should be smart, and use local SSD caching wherever possible, especially for heavily-downloaded things.

-Replication factor should be 3.
+The services are in layers, and are in different locations per usage.

+## Ingress

+Ingress layer is a regional system that only is accessible to the current user.
+Ingress systems are awaiting processing and are not to be committed to any primary file storage medium like S3/GCS/B3.
+Things from here can be deleted.